Thyron Lewis

-Thyron Lewis (born November 25, 1982) is an American football wide receiver for the Atlanta Havoc of the American Arena League (AAL).
+Thyron Lewis (born November 25, 1982) is an American former professional football wide receiver.
 He played college football at Howard University and attended William H. Taft High School in Woodland Hills, California.
-He has also been a member of the Stockton Lightning, Tri-Cities Fever, Bossier–Shreveport Battle Wings and Los Angeles KISS.
-Lewis was also drafted by Team Tennessee in the supplemental 2008 AAFL Draft and by the Georgia Stallions in the 2009 UNGL Draft.
+He was a member of the Stockton Lightning, Tri-Cities Fever, Bossier–Shreveport Battle Wings, Cleveland Gladiators, Los Angeles KISS, Jacksonville Sharks, Atlanta/Carolina Havoc, Carolina Cobras, and Louisiana VooDoo.
+Lewis was also drafted by Team Tennessee in the supplemental 2008 AAFL draft and by the Georgia Stallions in the 2009 UNGL Draft.

 College career

 Lewis recorded 30 receptions for 513 yards and four touchdowns for the Howard Bison from 2004 to 2005.

 Professional career

-Lewis began his professional career when he signed with the Washington Football Team(formerly Redskins) as an undrafted free agent in 2006.
-Lewis spent two seasons on the practice squad for Washington under the guidance and coaching of Hall of Fame head coach Joe Gibbs(2006-2008).
-Lewis was later released by Washington nearing the end of the 2008 season and was signed by the Seattle Seahawks for a brief stint, under multiple time Super Bowl winning coach Mike Holmgren.
-Nearing the end of 2008, Lewis decided to move to indoor football, joining the AFL’s developmental league af2.
 Lewis played for the Stockton Lightning of the af2 in 2008.
 He recorded 28 receptions for 384 yards and 6 touchdowns for the Lightning.
 Lewis was traded to the af2's Tri-Cities Fever for future considerations in May 2008.
 He spent the 2009 season with the Bossier–Shreveport Battle Wings of the af2.
 He played for the Tri-Cities Fever of the Indoor Football League (IFL) in 2010.
 Lewis recorded 50 receptions for 675 yards and 25 touchdowns in 13 games, earning second-team All-IFL honors.
 He was assigned to Cleveland Gladiators of the AFL on October 8, 2010.
 He recorded 97 receptions for a team-leading 1,430 yards and 26 touchdowns in 2013.
 On October 28, 2014, Lewis was assigned to the Los Angeles KISS.
 He was placed on recallable reassignment on May 27, 2015.
 On June 4, 2015, he was assigned to the Gladiators.
-On January 26, 2017, Lewis signed with the Jacksonville Sharks, who had moved to the National Arena League.
+On January 26, 2017, Lewis signed with the Jacksonville Sharks, who had moved to the National Arena League (NAL).
 He signed with the Atlanta Havoc of the American Arena League (AAL) in December 2017.
-Lewis has experience on the defensive side of the ball as well, recording 36 tackles and 1 interception over his career.
-Along with his time as a returner, totaling 119 yards on 16 returns.
-Lewis also placed at number 47 among the #AFLTop50 of all-time arena football players.
+He played for the Havoc from 2018 to 2019.
+In September 2020, Lewis signed with the Carolina Cobras of the NAL.
+He signed with the Louisiana VooDoo of the new Arena Football League in 2024.